 Six Decades of Top Economics Publishing: Who and How?

 Presenting data on all full-length articles in the three top general economics journals for one year in each decade 1960s-2010s, I analyze changes in patterns of coauthorship, age structure and methodology, and their possible causes.
 The distribution of number of authors has shifted steadily rightward.
 In the last two decades, the fraction of older authors has almost quadrupled.
 Top journals are

-Citation2013.
-"Six Decades of Top Economics Publishing: Who and How?."
-Journal of Economic Literature, 51(1): 162-72.
-DOI: 10.1257/jel.51.1.162
+"Six Decades of Top Economics Publishing: Who and How?"

 Sociology of Economics